gohyun14/not-aave/README.md

 # Not Aave!

 This is a personal project re-creating the popular defi app, Aave!
-I am creating my own frontend to plug into the existing Aave contracts on the Goerli network.
+I am creating my own frontend to plug into the existing Aave contracts on the Sepolia network.